 - Minor exterior painting or sealing

-- Replacing basic damper components
+- Swapping out basic damper components

 - Installing some types of chimney caps